Dry eye syndrome: Risk factors

 Excess screen time on computers, smartphones, tablets, or other digital devices can cause dry eye.
-"Humans normally blink about 15 times in one minute.
+The American Academy of Ophthalmology states "humans normally blink about 15 times in one minute.
 However, studies show that we only blink about 5 to 7 times in a minute while using computers and other digital screen devices.
-Blinking is the eye's way of getting the moisture it needs on its surface."
+Blinking is the eye's way of getting the moisture it needs on its surface".

 Aging is one of the most common contributing factors to dry eye, as tear production declines with age.
-Several classes of medications, both prescription and over-the-counter (OTC), have been hypothesized to be one of the key contributros to dry eye, especially in the elderly.
+Several classes of medications, both prescription and over-the-counter (OTC), have been hypothesized to be one of the key contributors to dry eye, especially in the elderly.
 In particular, anticholinergic medications, which also cause dry mouth, are believed to promote dry eye.
 Dry eye may also be caused by thermal or chemical burns, or (in epidemic cases) by adenoviruses.
 A number of studies have found that people with diabetes have an increased risk for the condition.

 About half of all people who wear contact lenses complain of dry eyes.
 There are two potential connections between contact usage and dry eye.
 Traditionally, it was believed that soft contact lenses, which float on the tear film that covers the cornea, absorb the tears in the eyes.
 The connection between a loss in nerve sensitivity and tear production is also the subject of current research.

 Dry eye also occurs or becomes worse after laser-assisted in situ keratomileusis (LASIK) and other refractive surgeries, in which the corneal nerves that stimulate tear secretion are cut during the creation of a corneal flap.
-Dry eye resulting from these procedures usually resolves after several months, but it can be permanent.
+Dry eye resulting from these procedures is usually temporary.
 Individuals considering refractive surgery should be aware of this potential complication.

 An eye injury or other problem with the eyes or eyelids, such as bulging eyes or a drooping eyelid may lead to keratoconjunctivitis sicca.
 Eyelid disorders may disrupt the complex blinking motion necessary to distribute tears evenly.

 Abnormalities of the mucin tear layer resulting from vitamin A deficiency, trachoma, diphtheric keratoconjunctivitis, mucocutaneous disorders, and certain topical medications are also implicated in keratoconjunctivitis sicca.

 Individuals with keratoconjunctivitis sicca exhibit elevated levels of tear nerve growth factor (NGF).
 NGF on the ocular surface may play a significant role in the inflammation associated with dry eyes.

 Seasonal variations in the manifestation of dry eye have also been reported.

 The use of eye make-up products is another influencing factor.
 Although eye cosmetics have a long history and have been investigated for years, comprehensive reviews on their role in dry eye disease and in ocular surface and adnexal disease were first published in 2022 and 2023, respectively.